 Tours in Puglia.

-Here I will list some of my favourite tours in Puglia, plus some which are very popular/highly rated on Viator and Get Your Guide.
+Here, I will list some of my favourite tours in Puglia, plus some that are very popular and highly rated on Viator and Get Your Guide.

 For solo travellers, be aware that many tours in Puglia seem to have a minimum two-person rule, which can be frustrating.
 However I found that by contacting tour operators directly, I was able to arrange bookings for one person, so always email them and check.